Symbitic/babylonjs-webxr-template/README.md

 npm run start
 ```

-After that, open `https://localhost:8080/index.html` in your web browser to view the demo.
+After that, open `http://localhost:8080/index.html` in your web browser to view the demo.

+**Note**: WebXR requires HTTPS.
+Sign up for a free account with [ngrok](https://ngrok.com/) or enable the `https` option in webpack to access the demo locally.

 ## License